meker12/commerce-channels.en/help/amazon-channel/about-amazon-marketplace.md

 - **Fulfilled by Amazon (FBA)**: Third-party sellers store inventory in Amazon's fulfillment centers around the world.
 When a customer places an order, Amazon handles the packaging and shipping to the customer.
 Order details and status are sent to Adobe Commerce or Magento Open Source.

-The [!DNL Amazon sales channel] extension supports both options, receiving and tracking these orders.
+The [!DNL Amazon Sales Channel] extension supports both options, receiving and tracking these orders.
 As you complete fulfillment, order statuses update automatically.
 See [Fulfillment Workflows](./fulfillment-workflows.md).

 ## Before selling on Amazon